In this article and video, I have tried to answer the question “How to Read P&ID”.

 - Piping components, including their size, class, and tag Number

 - Information required for design, construction, and operation, such as

 - Minimum and maximum distance from the equipment or instruments

 P&ID Quiz – Test yourself, Take This Quiz

 What is not included in a P&ID?

 - Support and structural details are also not included in p&id

-This is a PFD of the flushing oil system shows the entire system of pump seal flushing oil.
+This is a PFD of the flushing oil system that shows the entire system of pump seal flushing oil.
 This is the simplest system with just one cone roof tank and two centrifugal pumps.
 The pump used in a heavier product such as crude, fuel oil required flushing oil to keep the pump seal clean.
-Here Ultra low sulfur diesel is used as flushing oil.
+Here Ultra-low sulfur diesel is used as flushing oil.

-You can see here that ULSD is coming from diesel rundown line to the tank and with the help of pump it is supplied to the various pump of ISBL and OSBL units’.
+You can see here that ULSD is coming from the diesel rundown line to the tank, and with the help of the pump, it is supplied to the various pump of ISBL and OSBL units’.

-There are two P&IDs for OSBL part of this system and may more for ISBL parts.
-I will explain you the OSBL part of the system.
+There are two P&IDs for the OSBL part of this system and many more for ISBL parts.
+I will explain to you the OSBL part of the system.